The following links give a brief description of each service and how you go about accessing them.

 Travel Health Advice

-Many vaccines are provided free of charge under the NHS.
+However, many vaccines are provided free of charge under the NHS.
 These include Typhoid, Polio and Hepatitis A (to destinations where vaccination is recommended).
 Other vaccines may be provided free of charge if this would complete a course of immunisation.
+To assess which vaccinations are required we advise you to call MASTA on 0330 100 4272 for them to assess which vaccinations you may need for which there is a charge.
+Should you only need the free NHS vaccinations then we will be pleased to administer them for you upon receipt of a Travel vaccine schedule that MASTA can supply.

-Some vaccines, for example, Hepititis B and Rabies may be available but you will be charged for them.
-You can also obtain vaccinations for destinations even when this is not recommended but you will be charged for them.
+Some vaccines, for example, Hepatitis B and Rabies may be available but you will be charged for them, as appropriate.

 Medicines for prophylaxis against malaria cannot be prescribed on the NHS.
 The practice has produced a booklet detailing the service we provide – please ask at reception.